-valuable data.
+- 4. User Context.
+Context and context-awareness play a critical role in interactive information systems [8, 10].
+Recent research in this area reveals that the prevailing system-centric view of context-awareness should be replaced by a user-centric view [20].
+Intelligent and adaptive RDF subgraph selection must therefore elaborate on the user's tasks and information needs on a semantic level to provide appropriate and valuable data.
 For instance, based on upcoming appointments or events in the user's calendar, the replication engine could infer on the data probably needed.
-We investigate further approaches on how to utilize user behavior and contextual information to enhance the quality of the data retrieval process.

-5. Explicit User Interest.
+We investigate further approaches on how to utilize user behavior and contextual information to enhance the quality of the data retrieval process. - 5.
+Explicit User Interest.
 The end of the Semantic Web information chain is the human user.
-In every situation, the user should have the possibility overrule supplement to or automatically replicated datasets.
+In every situation, the user should have the possibility to overrule or supplement automatically replicated datasets.
 This selection may be carried out on various levels, e.g., using elements from an ontology, using range definitions for attribute values, or even (on the lowest level) the selection of single triples out of the graph.
 Depending on the user's experience, sophisticated user interfaces are required for this task, especially in cases where the amount of data exceeds certain sizes.